SVM845/landing-page/README.md

 HTML & CSS will be used in this project

-i will share the exact tools and elements i used once i am done but we are expected to see a variety of HTML & CSS elements required to build a website such as flexbox
+I learned a lot flexbox and it finally clicked for me. i can even say, i mastered the flexbox! cant wait to try new projects and put my HTML & CSS skills to use.

-thats it for now
+(I also searched a lot)